varunarya10/unittest2/README.txt

 ``warnings.catch_warnings()`` which is new in Python 2.6 (and is used as a context manager which would be a pain to make work with Python 2.4).

-The underlying dictionary storing the type equality functions on TestCase is a custom object rather than a real dictionary.
-This allows TestCase instances to be deep-copyable on Python versions prior to 2.7.

 ``TestCase.longMessage`` defaults to True because it is better.
 It defaults to False in Python 2.7 for backwards compatibility reasons.